school covers all subjects, but simplifies

-What connects Jerry Maguire, the Trump Administration, Goldman Sachs, the Nature journal,
+What connects Jerry Maguire, the Trump Administration, Goldman Sachs, the Nature journal, the IMF and more?

-Of course ants colonies are highly organised and protected with sophisticated weapons.
+Yes, ants colonies are highly organised and protected with sophisticated weapons.
 But in how many others ways are ant societies similar to complex human civilization?

 The inter’angle memo is published twice a month.
 It is far more than a newsletter or aggregator: every issue tries to present new angles for looking at the world, across a wide range of topics.